cppalliance/drone-ci/README.md

 The drone files must be present in the target branch, so merge .drone.star into "develop" if you have not already done so.

 Push a new commit or submit a pull request to trigger a build in drone.

 The .drone.star file uses [the starlark language](https://docs.bazel.build/versions/master/skylark/language.html).
 Starlark’s syntax is inspired by (and nearly identical to) Python3.
 This allows great flexibility when creating a config file.

+The hosted instance of Drone at https://drone.cpp.al has an access filter permitting any boostorg github repository.
+If you would like to add a fork under a different account name, please contact us.

 ### More Information: